Introducing RegExr: Try out and use regular expressions!

 Hello.

-When developing, you often need to use regular expressions, and if you write a regular expression haphazardly, it can lead to scary bugs.
+When developing software, you often use regular expressions, and if you write them haphazardly, you might end up with some alarming bugs.

-So, if you want to test a regular expression or check its operation but don't want to write test code, here's a useful site.
+So, if you want to test and verify the functionality of your regular expressions but don't want to write test code, I'd like to introduce a useful website.

 Use RegExr to check regular expressions